Special Services Youth Worker

 Salary: Commensurate with qualifications

-Hours of Work: Five days a week (37.5 hours a week; 7.5 hours/day); may require working some evenings and weekends.
+Hours of Work: Willing to consider part-time (22.5 hours a week) or a full-time regular role (37.5 hours a week); may require working some evenings and weekends.
 Possibility of remote work during COVID-19.

 How to Apply: